 Hardcover.
 Condition: Fair.
 No Jacket.
 Readable copy.
 Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less.
 Seller Inventory # G0375423869I5N00

 Hardcover.
-Condition: Good.
+Condition: Very Good.
 No Jacket.
-Former library book; Missing dust jacket; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0375423869I3N11
+Former library book; May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0375423869I4N10